britel-chaimaa20/mundiapolis-math/README.md

   - You are not allowed to use any conditional statements
   - You are only allowed to use one for loop
   - Your program should be exactly 6 lines

+****2. Size Me Please****

+Write a function def matrix_shape(matrix): that calculates the shape of a matrix:

+  - You can assume all elements in the same dimension are of the same type/shape
+  - The shape should be returned as a list of integers

+****3. Flip Me Over****

+Write a function def matrix_transpose(matrix): that returns the transpose of a 2D matrix, matrix:

+  - You must return a new matrix
+  - You can assume that matrix is never empty
+  - You can assume all elements in the same dimension are of the same type/shape